steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 :math: `CP_1 = p_2 + p_4`.

-.. note:: Normally the ``rlnc_encoder`` type (based on the ``full_rlnc_encoder``), would have generated packet in the systematic way, but here we set that feature off in the ``KodoSimulation`` class constructor, through the encoder API ``m_encoder->set_systematic_off()``.
+.. note:: Normally the ``rlnc_encoder`` type (based on the ``full_rlnc_encoder``), would have generated packets in a systematic way, but here we set that feature off in the ``KodoSimulation`` class constructor, through the encoder API ``m_encoder->set_systematic_off()``.
 Also, normally the encoder starts with the same seed in every run but have also changed that too in the constructor with ``m_encoder->seed(time(0))``.
 So, we proceed with this example to explain the simulation, but you will obtain another result in your runs.
-However, the results obtained with this example are general.
+However, the results obtained with this example apply in general.

 After the input symbols have been checked, the decoder trace shows the